Maybe you have heard about Django and that it can help you build websites. You might be new to Python, new to web development, or new to programming.

 A web server is the software on a machine designed to handle the incoming HTTP requests.
 Sometimes this terminology can be confusing because people may also apply the name “web server” to an entire machine that is serving web traffic.
 In this instance, I’m referring to the actual program listening and responding to web requests.

 A Python web framework like Django runs with a web server.
 The web server’s role is to translate the raw HTTP request into a format that the framework understands.
-In the Python world, there is a specific format so that any web server can talk to any Python web framework.
+In the Python world, there is a specific format used so that any web server can talk to any Python web framework.
 That format is the Web Server Gateway Interface, or WSGI (which is often pronounced “wiz-gee”).

 WSGI enables common web servers like Gunicorn, uWSGI, or mod_wsgi to communicate with common Python web frameworks like Django, Flask, or Pyramid.
 If you really want to nerd out, you can explore all the details of that format in PEP 3333.